Deep Learning-Based Human Pose Estimation: A Survey: 3D human pose estimation

-A group of methods \cite{Pavlakos_mutiview_2017_CVPR}\cite{Qiu_2019_ICCV}\cite{Liang_2019_ICCV}\cite{Dong_2019_CVPR}\cite{Tu_ECCV2020_VoxelPose} used body models to tackle the association problem by optimizing model parameters to match the model projection with the 2D pose.
+A group of methods \cite{Qiu_2019_ICCV,Liang_2019_ICCV,Dong_2019_CVPR,Tu_ECCV2020_VoxelPose,dong2021shape} used body models to tackle the association problem by optimizing model parameters to match the model projection with the 2D pose.
 The widely used 3D pictorial structure model \cite{3DPictorial} is such a model.
 However, these methods usually need large memory and expensive computational cost, especially for multi-person 3D HPE under multi-view settings.
 Rhodin et al. \cite{Rhodin_2018_CVPR} employed a multi-view consistency constraint in the network, however it requires a large amount of 3D ground-truth training data.
 To overcome this limitation, Rhodin et al. \cite{Rhodin_2018_ECCV} further proposed an encoder-decoder framework to learn the geometry-aware 3D latent representation from multi-view images and background segmentation without 3D annotations.
-Chen et al. \cite{Chen_CVPR2019_Geometry_Aware}, Dong et al. \cite{Dong_2019_CVPR}, Chen et al. \cite{chen_Crowded_ECCV2020}, Mitra et al. \cite{Mitra_2020_CVPR}, Iqbal et al. \cite{Iqbal_2020_CVPR}, Zhang et al.\cite{20204DAssociation}, and Huang et al. \cite{Huang_ECCV2020_DynamicMatching} proposed multi-view matching frameworks to reconstruct 3D human pose across all viewpoints with consistency constraints.
+Chen et al. \cite{chen_Crowded_ECCV2020}, Mitra et al. \cite{Mitra_2020_CVPR}, Zhang et al.\cite{20204DAssociation}, and Huang et al. \cite{Huang_ECCV2020_DynamicMatching} proposed multi-view matching frameworks to reconstruct 3D human pose across all viewpoints with consistency constraints.
 Pavlakos et al. \cite{Pavlakos_mutiview_2017_CVPR} and Zhang et al. \cite{zhang2020adafuse} aggregated the 2D keypoint heatmaps of multi-view images into a 3D pictorial structure model based on all the calibrated camera parameters.
 However, when multi-view camera environments change, the model needs to be retrained.
-Liang et al. \cite{Liang_2019_ICCV} and Habermann et al. \cite{deepcap_Habermann_cvpr2020} inferred the non-rigid 3D deformation parameters to reconstruct a 3D human body mesh from multi-view images.
-Kadkhodamohammadi and Padoy \cite{kadkhodamohammadi2018}, Qiu et al. \cite{Qiu_2019_ICCV}, and Kocabas et al. \cite{Kocabas_2019_CVPR} employed epipolar geometry to match paired multi-view poses for 3D pose reconstruction and generalized their methods to new multi-view camera environments.
+Qiu et al. \cite{Qiu_2019_ICCV}, and Kocabas et al. \cite{Kocabas_2019_CVPR} employed epipolar geometry to match paired multi-view poses for 3D pose reconstruction and generalized their methods to new multi-view camera environments.
 It should be noted that matching each pair of views separately without the cycle consistency constraint may lead to incorrect 3D pose reconstructions \cite{Dong_2019_CVPR}.
 Tu et al. \cite{Tu_ECCV2020_VoxelPose} aggregated all the features in each camera view in the 3D voxel space to avoid incorrect estimation in each camera view.
 A cuboid proposal network and a pose regression network were designed to localize all people and to estimate the 3D pose, respectively.
 When given sufficient viewpoints (more than ten), it is not practical to use all viewpoints for 3D pose estimation.
 Pirinen et al. \cite{Pirinen_NIPS2019} proposed a self-supervised reinforcement learning approach to select a small set of viewpoints to reconstruct the 3D pose via triangulation.
+Wang et al. \cite{wang2021mvp} introduced a transformer-based model that directly regresses 3D poses from multi-view images without relying on any intermediate task.
+The proposed Multi-view Pose transformer (MvP) was designed to represent query embedding of multi-person joints.
+The multi-view information was fused by a novel geometrically guided attention mechanism.